 Some people choose to pay all their income into their joint account.
 This means their salary or other income is paid directly into the account they share with their partner.

-You can each have a debit card and cheque book linked to the account, and recurring expenses like mortgage repayments can go out of your bank account each month.
+You can each have a debit card linked to the account and recurring expenses like mortgage repayments and bills can go out of your bank account each month.